 The Drifter – United Artists, 1965

-Ray Pollard fell foul of signing with Shrine records which subsequently went bankrupt and his recordings there were never released at that time.
-They have been released recently.
+Ray Pollard fell foul of signing with Shrine records which subsequently went bankrupt and his recordings were never released at that time.
+They have been released in recent years.
 The Drifter was a well known and popular track at the Twisted Wheel and The Blue Note in Manchester.
-Even though Long John Baldry played many times at ‘The Wheel’ it was never his version that was played by Roger The DJ.
+Even though Long John Baldry covered the track and played many times at ‘The Wheel’, it was always the Ray Pollard version that was played by Roger The DJ.

 Kev Roberts includes “The Drifter” at 368 on his Top 500.